Dan-Nassirharand/dan.slidev/makefiles/rules.md

 ---
 layout: applcommon-two-cols-header
 ---

 # Echoing
-- Each recipe will is printed on the command line when executed
+- Each recipe is printed on the command line when executed
 - Great for debugging, bad for normal use
-- Using `@` at the start of a line will suppress the echoing
+- Using `@` at the start of a line will suppress the echoing and only print the standard output or standard error of the commands

 ::left::